bcgov/indy-sdk/doc/enterprise-wallet-design.md

 ## EW Design – Other Factors

-These design factors will be considered once the query filter approach is determined.
+These design factors will be considered once the approach to incorporating claims filtering into proof requests is determined.

 1. Enterprise Database – SQL vs NoSQL vs LDAP vs Graph vs Other
 1. Storage of crypto credentials